Venues of the 1988 Winter Olympics

 Scotiabank (then Pengrowth) Saddledome in July 2005.
 This venue, which hosted the figure skating and ice hockey finals for the 1988 Winter Olympics, was under construction in 1981 when Calgary was awarded the 1988 Games.

-For the 1988 Winter Olympics in Calgary, Alberta, Canada, a total of nine sports venues were used.
+For the 1988 Winter Olympics in Calgary, Canada, a total of nine sports venues were used.
 Calgary tried twice to host the Winter Olympics in the 1960s without success before finally winning the 1988 Winter Games in 1981.
 Stampede Corral was built in 1950 while McMahon Stadium was built in 1960.
-When the National Hockey League (NHL) Flames franchise was relocated from Atlanta, Georgia in the United States during the summer of 1980, a new arena was needed.
+When the National Hockey League (NHL) Calgary Flames franchise was relocated from Atlanta, United States, during the summer of 1980, a new arena was needed.
 The Saddledome construction was underway in late 1981 when Calgary was awarded the 1988 Games.
 Completed in 1983, the Olympic (Scotiabank since October 2010) Saddledome has played host to the Flames ever since, including three Stanley Cup Finals (championship in 1989) and the NHL All-Star Game in 1985.
 An innovation for the games was the first indoor long-track speed skating venue which has served as a model for future Olympics.
 The bobsleigh and luge track was the first combination track in North America and was noted for the Jamaican bobsleigh team crash during the four-man event.
-Both the Oval and the bobsleigh/luge (now bobsleigh/luge/skeleton) track continue to host the World Championships in their respective sports since the 1988 Winter Olympics.
+The Oval continues to host the World Championships in their respective sports since the 1988 Winter Olympics while the bobsleigh/luge/skeleton track was demolished in 2019.